SathyaBhat/sathyabh.at/content/weekly-notes-06-2024/index.md

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "einaudi-3.jpg" "Ludovico Einaudi Concert at the Sydney Opera House" "Weekly Notes" >}}

-* Most of the week, we were busy with moving our house.
+* We were busy with the moving setup for most of the week.
 Jo had booked [Men That Move](https://menthatmove.com/prices/) for their removal services, and as part of the package we got 50 moving boxes that are rented out to us for 14 days.
 Initially, we thought 50 boxes/crates would be way too much but it turns out we had a surprisingly large number of ~~~crap~~~ items.
     {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "moving-crates-2.jpg" "Empty Crates stacked up" "Weekly Notes" >}}

 * Since we had booked only the removal service, we had to do most of the packing.
 By we, I mean Jo did most of the stuff.
 I pitched in a little bit.